tmpvar/twister/readme.txt

-Turntable - An embedded rs274/ngc (g-code) interpreter and RepRap-controller for the AVR series of microcontrollers.
+Twister - An embedded rs274/ngc (g-code) interpreter and RepRap-controller for the AVR series of microcontrollers.

 Goals:
 * Support GCode from common free Skeinforge right out of the box